zer0def/nginxinc-kubernetes-ingress/docs/content/installation/building-ingress-controller-image.md

 ---
 title: Building the Ingress Controller Image
 description:
 weight: 2200
 doctypes: [""]
 toc: true
 ---

 This document explains how to build an Ingress Controller image using the source code.
-You can also use pre-built images: please see [here](/nginx-ingress-controller/installation/using-the-jwt-token-docker-secret) and [here](/nginx-ingress-controller/installation/pulling-ingress-controller-image) for details on how to pull the NGINX Ingress Controller based on NGINX Plus from the F5 Docker registry; for NGINX Ingress Controller based on NGINX OSS, we provide the images through [DockerHub](https://hub.docker.com/r/nginx/nginx-ingress/).
+You can also use pre-built images: please see [here](/nginx-ingress-controller/installation/using-the-jwt-token-docker-secret) and [here](/nginx-ingress-controller/installation/pulling-ingress-controller-image) for details on how to pull the NGINX Ingress Controller based on NGINX Plus from the F5 Docker registry; for NGINX Ingress Controller based on NGINX OSS, we provide the images through [DockerHub](https://hub.docker.com/r/nginx/nginx-ingress/) and [GitHub Container](https://github.com/nginxinc/kubernetes-ingress/pkgs/container/kubernetes-ingress).

 ## Prerequisites